 Weighted blankets hardly come with any risks.
 However, like any other tool for therapy, it is often recommended to try them out on a doctor’s recommendation.
 This is important especially if it’s your first use.

-The added weight from the weighted blankets can some times cause increased heat and sweating.
+The added weight from the weighted blankets some times causes increased heat and sweating.
 With hormonal changes, pregnant women tend to have extreme sweating at night and hot flashes.
 It is recommended that the weighted blanket should not be used to cover the face and the head.
 If the sweating persists, taking a lighter blanket can sometimes come in handy, but it, unfortunately, reduces the effectiveness of the weighted blanket.

 The weight of a weighted blanket is rarely a concern for those who have used it.
 As long as proper weight is adopted, which is roughly 10% of the total body weight.
 But should the weight cause problems like difficulty in breathing or excessive restlessness, simply go for a lighter one or stop using it altogether.